How we can help your business

 A well-designed management plan outlines strategies to mitigate these risks, ensuring your business complies with health and safety regulations and fosters a positive, supportive work environment.

-Clients receive as tailored psychosocial management plan under Citations psychosocial management offering.
+Clients receive a tailored psychosocial management plan under Citation’s psychosocial management offering.

 An Employee Assistance Program (EAP) is a confidential support service offered to employees to help them deal with personal or work-related problems.
 EAPs typically provide counselling, stress management, mental health support, and other resources to improve employees’ well-being.
 By offering an EAP, businesses can create a healthier, more resilient workforce, reducing the impact of psychosocial risks such as stress and burnout.